Inquiries or services related to dogs, please contact the Guelph Humane Society at 519-824-3091.

 Complete a paper Dog Tag Application

-Paper applications can be submitted by mail or come in to the Township Municipal Office located at:
+Paper applications can be mailed or visit in person to the Township Municipal Office located at:

 1 MacDonald Square, Elora, ON N0B 1S0